racheljhur/FRCgen/README.md

-Available here are the python scripts and datasets used for the work detailed in Computational protocols for studying damage initiation in unidirectional fiber-reinforced polymer matrix composites.
+Available here are the python scripts and datasets used for the work detailed in Computational Protocols for Studying Damage Initiation in Unidirectional Fiber-Reinforced Polymer Matrix Composites.

 Use data_load.py and .h5 files to access the datasets.